buildspace/buildspace-projects/JS_DAO/en/Section_2/Lesson_3_Let_Users_Mint_Your_NFT.md

   const [hasClaimedNFT, setHasClaimedNFT] = useState(false);

   useEffect(() => {
-    // If they don't have an connected wallet, exit! if (!address) {
+    // If they don't have a connected wallet, exit! if (!address) {
       return;
     }